alpharez/gatsby-blog/content/blog/systems-of-thinking/systems-of-thinking.md

 ## System 2

 This is where counsciousness is.
 If we have to cousciously think about how to do something and that something requires expertise to do it well, then we won't do it well.
 Someone just learning how to drive a car has to consciously think about driving.
 Someone learning how to play a guitar will not sound as good as someone who has been playing a guitar since they were a small child.
 When a horse is born, it needs system 2 for a while until it learns how to walk and run and transfers those skills to system 1.
-For a short time, that young horse will be bad at walking and running, because it has to think about it.
+For a short time that young horse will be bad at walking and running, because it has to think about it.

 ## System 3